 Improvement authorizations, which are liabilities that represent the District's earmarking of fund balance for a specified future project, do not represent liabilities as defined by U.S. generally accepted accounting principles.
-Therefore, for the years ended December 31, 2013 and 2012 improvement authorizations in the amount of \$256,680 in each year have been eliminated in arriving at the government-wide presentation.
+Therefore, for the years ended December 31, 2014 and 2013 improvement authorizations in the amount of \$202,102 and \$256,680, respectively, have been eliminated in arriving at the government-wide presentation.